233679/Class-notes/Computer-Science/Recursion/Recursion.md

+# Recursion
 A common example of a recursive algorithm is the mathematical factorial operation (e.g 5!).
 This is because the formula for it can be defined in terms of itself: $n = n\times(n - 1)!$

 A recursive method must call itself at some point within itself.
 E.g:
 ```rust